jsdhwdmaL/Python-Machine-Learning/README.md

 # NLP
-A glance for NLP -- still not dataset because of copyright
+A glance for NLP -- still no dataset because of copyright